sanjayankur31/gnuplot-py/README.rst

 package is pure Python--no compilation is necessary.

 Gnuplot.py is structured as a python package.
-That means that it installs itself as a subdirectory called `Gnuplot' under a directory of your python path (usually site-packages).
+That means that it installs itself as a subdirectory called `Gnuplot` under a directory of your python path (usually site-packages).
 If you don't want to use distutils you can just move the main Gnuplot.py directory there and rename it to "Gnuplot".